 “So why don’t you?”

 If something is writing hateful messages to you, then you should block them.
 You do not have to listen to their criticisms or opinions.
 They are not entitled to a response from you, or even a view.
 You have the right to remove these from your space, and you really should.
 Abusive messages can affect us far more than we realise, so it’s in your best interest to entirely block them.
+It's easy to miss the signs of toxic people until they're right in your face.
+But it's never too late to get rid of toxic friends safely and quickly.

 You should choose who views your profile as well as whose profile you view.
 You are entitled to create boundaries, whether that is with family, colleagues or friends.
 You should determine what boundaries you require to feel good about yourself and function best.